Housing benefit is a national welfare benefit that helps people on a low income pay the rent for the home they live in.

 Tenants with more than eight weeks rent arrears

-If the housing benefit does not cover your tenant’s full rent they will need to pay you any shortfall.
+If your tenant's housing benefit doesn't cover their full rent, they'll have to pay you any shortfall.

 If you know that your tenant receives housing benefit, please contact us before you take any court action.
 We may be able to make future payments to you to avoid their eviction.

-If we pay your tenant’s rent directly to you, you’ll need to tell us if they have moved out on our change of tenant form.
+If we pay your tenant’s rent directly to you, you’ll need to tell us if they move out, using our online form below.

 Find out about the other changes to your tenant’s circumstances that we’ll also need to know about.